thienpow/certbot/README.md

 * New Cert Request via HTTP-01 Challenge
 * Apply update to Kubernetes tls Secret, letsencrypt-tls-certs
 * Check for Renewal 2 times a day
-* act as a dummy web on port 3099, just in case you want to use it to test,
+* act as a dummy web on port 3099, just in case you want to use it to test, you can customize the www/index.html
 * leaving port 80 unused because, HTTP-01 Challenge by certbot will need to occupie it.

 # Usage